eGain/egain-android-messaging/eG-sample-messaging/readme.md

 - `download()` to receive images and files.
 To end the session, call endConversation().
 The agent can also end the conversation as well.

-To receive messages, the `receiveMessage()` method must be observed by the developer, upon which they can define how they want to display the data.
+To receive messages, the `receiveMessage()` method must be observed by the developer.
+They can define how they want to display the data.

 **Available Methods**